 The most important thing about a successful ABA treatment plan is that it's highly-individualized to meet the unique needs of each child.
-The Intercare Therapy team begins with a thorough evaluation that includes direct observation and standardized assessments.
+With this in mind, the Intercare Therapy team begins with a thorough evaluation that includes direct observation and standardized assessments.

-When the evaluation is complete, they develop a program that fits the needs of you and your child.
-They work together with you to identify and prioritize goals and define how to measure your child’s progress toward each goal.
+When the evaluation is complete, the team develops a program that fits the needs of you and your child, working with you to identify and prioritize goals and define how to measure your child's progress toward each goal.
 Parents, teachers, and caregivers play a pivotal role in the success of ABA therapy and receive training and support to help implement the treatment plan and guide the child toward success.